Jackwitwicky/android-captcha-ui/README.md

 #### Customization

-To actually use the library.
+There are two ways to use the library.
+Either as a custom view via XML if you want control on where to display the UI on your activity,
+or as a bottom sheet that you can call from your activity programmatically

+#### As a Layout

 Add the following piece of code in your calling activity XML file

 ```
 <com.jacknkiarie.captchaui.CaptchaLayout